rainwyr/IST590/Lab10.md

 ## Challenge 2 - Credential Harvesting

 Follow **Lab** Milestone 3.
-Submit creenshot the fake website and your harvested credentials.
+Screenshot the fake website and your harvested credentials.

 Details: